boomcamp/laravel-music-app-SPA/README.md

 ### Specifications

-* Laravel frontend (you can select your presets react, vueJS).
+* Laravel frontend (you can select your ui framework React or VueJS).

 * A `Login/Logout` and `Registration`.